boscoh/WebGLStarterKit/readme.md

 # Typical workflow

-First you want to sub-class `WebGlWidget`:
+First you want to create your webgl widget in a file `sample.js`:

     class MyWidget extends WebGLWidget {

+        constructor( selector ) {
+            super( selector );
         }

-Then you build your `Three.js` objects in the constructor, and add to `this.scene`

-Mess around with the lights if you want, or use the defaults.
+        /* make objects */
+        let newObject = /* make your own object */
+        this.scene.append( newObject )

+        this.fitCameraToShowAll()
+    }

+If you want different lights, override it:

+    setLights() {
+        let newLight = /* make your own */
+        this.lights.append(newLight);
+    }

-Then instantiate your class, and attach it to the DOM:
+Then instantiate your class, by giving it a DOM selector

     var myWidget = MyWidget('#widget')

-Make sure your page has a `<div>` with that id.
-If not, build with `jquery`:

-    import $ from "jquery"

-    $('body').append('<div id="widget"></div>')

-Attach the resize function to the window.

-    $(window).resize( myWidget.resize )

-Then do first draw:

-    myWidget.draw()

-And now attach to the animation loop:

-    registerWidgetForAnimation( myWidget )

-Now we're done.
-Messages will be sent to the `this.animate` and all the input functions.
+Then use the following script to build your HTML page:

+    ./buildwebgl sample.js

+Which will build `sample.compiled.js` and `sample.html`.

+Now open `sample.html`.

+# Resizing

 # WebGlWidget class

 Constructor

+ - `constructor(selector, backgroundColor='black')`

 Properties:

- - this.backgroundColor - used to build scene and fog
+ - `this.backgroundColor` - used to build scene and fog
- - this.scene - Three.js scene
+ - `this.scene` - Three.js scene
- - this.scene.fog - Three.js fog added
+ - `this.scene.fog` - Three.js fog added
- - this.lights - holds all lights, override `this.setLights` to build
+ - `this.lights` - holds all lights, override `this.setLights` to build
- - this.camera - Three.js camera
+ - `this.camera` - Three.js camera
- - this.zoom - distance between camera and `this.scene.position`
+ - `this.zoom` - distance between camera and `this.scene.position`
- - this.renderer - Three.js renderer
+ - `this.renderer` - Three.js renderer
- - this.renderDom - DOM element bound to renderer
+ - `this.renderDom` - DOM element bound to renderer
- - this.divDom - DOM element of `<div>` that contains canvas
+ - `this.divDom` - DOM element of `<div>` that contains canvas
- - this.clickableMeshes - list of all meshes for picking.
+ - `this.clickableMeshes` - list of all meshes for picking.
 Add meshes here if you want to keep track of them.
 You can always add properties to those meshses for further analysis
- - this.clickedMesh - top-most picked mesh [nothing picked=null]
+ - `this.clickedMesh` - top-most picked mesh [nothing picked=null]

 Methods:

- - resize() - resize the renderer to fit the display and aspect ratio
+ - `this.resize()` - resize the renderer to fit the display and aspect ratio
- - setLights() - overrideable function to set your own lights, just push to `this.lights`
+ - `this.setLights()` - overrideable function to set your own lights, just push to `this.lights`
- - draw() - obvious
+ - `this.draw()` - obvious
- - animate( elapsedTime ) - this is called every time the animation loop is called, `elapsedTime` gives the time since last call
+ - `this.animate( elapsedTime )` - this is called every time the animation loop is called, `elapsedTime` gives the time since last call
- - getSceneRadius() - gives the bounding radius from `this.scene.position` of all the meshes in `this.scene`
+ - `this.getSceneRadius()` - gives the bounding radius from `this.scene.position` of all the meshes in `this.scene`
- - fitCameraToShowAll() - conveniently moves `this.camera` to twice the distance of `this.getSceneRadius()`
+ - `this.fitCameraToShowAll()` - conveniently moves `this.camera` to twice the distance of `this.getSceneRadius()`
- - rotateCamera ( xRotAngle, yRotAngle, zRotAngle, isRotateLights=true ) - rotates `this.camera` around `this.scene.position` with respect to the axes:
+ - `this.rotateCamera ( xRotAngle, yRotAngle, zRotAngle, isRotateLights=true )` - rotates `this.camera` around `this.scene.position` with respect to the axes:
      - `z` - direction of `this.camera` to center
      - `y` - direction of `this.camera.up`
      - `x` - the other orthonormal direction
- - changeZoom ( newZoom ) - moves `this.camera` to the distance `newZoom` from `this.scene` in current direction
+ - `this.changeZoom ( newZoom )` - moves `this.camera` to the distance `newZoom` from `this.scene` in current direction
- - getDepth( pos ) - converts `pos` into a depth value relative to `this.scene.position` in the camera direction.
+ - `this.getDepth( pos )` - converts `pos` into a depth value relative to `this.scene.position` in the camera direction.
 Negative are in front of `this.scene.position`.
 Positive values are behind.
- - getClickedMeshes() - find the `this.clickedMesh` given the current scne
+ - `this.getClickedMeshes()` - find the `this.clickedMesh` given the current scne

 Methods inherited from `Widget`: